XindiLiu/SF2701-calculator-programs-for-TI-84/README.md

 - FRA rate: Computes the continuous rate $r$ of a forward rate agreement.
 - Swap price: Computes the value of a swap viewed from the part paying fixed coupon. $R$ is the simple annual swap rate; $Tmax-t$ is the number of remaining payments. $r(t,T)$ from $T=t+1$: zero rates for the remaining payments.
 - Swap rate: Computes the swap rate of a swap quoted per annum using simple annual compounding.

+Notes:
+- `CZR2ZP` and `CBP2ZR` stores the zero coupon bond prices and spot rates in the list variable `ZCBP` respective `ZCBR`, these lists are used by `CINTDEVS`.
+So you need to use `CZR2ZP` or `CBP2ZR` before using `CINTDEVS`.
+The only exception is `Swap price` in `CINTDEVS`, where you need to provide a new term structure, since this is usually the case in exam questions.
+- The above three programs assumes that $T=1,2,3,\ldots$.
+If you are given a term structure in other formats the programs might not work correctly.
+- Be aware of the diffrence between spot rate, simple rate, forward rate...

 ## Examples
 ### Homework 1 spring 2018 1(a)